Amronos/ESP32-S3_6_Motor_Driver_IMU/JOURNAL.md

 ## 26th June 2025: Minor Improvements

-Today I added X-Y axes for the IMU to the PCB's silkscreen alongside adding some more thermal vias.
+Today I added X-Y axes for the IMU to the PCB's silkscreen alongside adding some more thermal vias.<br>
+I also fully completed the BOM.

 **Total time spent: 1.5h**